We all tend to resist "negative emotions" such as fear, guilt, worry and regret.

 But what is the basic science behind emotions?
 Neurochemical responses in the brain, communicated throughout the body, produce these states of mind.
 Thoughts, feelings, and degree of pleasure experienced all factor into creating these responses.

 As soon a person feels fear, the very old reptilian part of the brain (called the amygdala) kicks in.
 The amygdala signals the autonomic nervous system (ANS) to set off a series of events in the body.

-- Heart rate increases.
+- Heart rate goes up.

 - Blood pressure goes up.